TOP Brands with numbers in their name

 7-Eleven Logo

 The name 7-Eleven has become synonymous with convenience for many people in the United States.
-This international chain, which opened in 1927, is now a symbol of “on-the-go” retailing, offering everything from quick snacks and refreshing drinks to fuel for cars.
+This international chain, founded in 1927, is now a symbol of “on-the-go” retailing, offering everything from quick snacks and refreshing drinks to car fuel.
 With its wide range of products, 7-Eleven has become an integral part of many people’s lives.

 In branding, where numbers are sometimes crucial, 7-Eleven is an intriguing example.
 The brand name is more than just a numerical coincidence.
-It signifies the store’s commitment to serving its customers beyond traditional opening hours.
-By designating the hours of operation – 7 am to 11 pm -the brand demonstrated its uniqueness to extended service.
-This move set them apart and redefined the standards of store operations in an era where extended hours were not the norm.
+It signifies the store’s commitment to serving customers beyond traditional opening hours.
+By designating hours of operation from 7 am to 11 pm, the brand demonstrated its unique extended service.
+This move set them apart and redefined the standards of store operations in an era when extended hours were not the norm.

-This brand choice was made not only to differentiate themselves from others but also to emphasize their commitment to customer service and accessibility.
-The fact that, after almost a century, 7-Eleven is still popular is a testament to the strength of the brand in effectively communicating its unique selling proposition.
+This brand chose to differentiate itself from others and emphasize its commitment to customer service and accessibility.
+The fact that 7-Eleven is still popular after almost a century is a testament to its ability to communicate its unique selling proposition effectively.

 7Up